-Thiruvananthapuram aka Thiruvananthapuram is the southernmost district in Kerala.
-Also known as Thiruvananthapuram, which is the capital of the state.
+Thiruvananthapuram aka Trivandrum is the southernmost district in Kerala, which is the capital of the state.
 The word Thiruvananthapuram is derived from Tiru, Anantha, Puram which means -“ The Town Of Lord Anantha“.
-Thiruvananthapuram was the capital and heart of Travancore princely state.
+Thiruvananthapuram was the capital and heart of Travancore’s princely state.
 Thiruvananthapuram is famous among tourists for its historical monuments, exotic beaches, religious sites, and picturesque landscapes.

 Another famous temple in Thiruvananthapuram known as the “Sabarimala of women” is Attukal Bhagavathy Temple.
 The major attraction of the temple is its “Pongala” festival where millions of people attend.

 Karikkakom Sree Chamundi Devi Temple is 600 years old temple famous for the deity Chamundi worshipped in three forms- Maha Chamundi, Bala Chamundi, and Raktha Chamundi.